-1. This is an action for defamation and violations of due process rights under the Fifth and Fourteenth Amendments to the U.S. Constitution which arises out of an alleged cheating scandal at George Washington Carver Elementary School ("Carver") in Richmond, Virginia.
-In a nutshell, after the Virginia Department of Education ("VDOE") issued a report about alleged irregularities in the Standards of Learning ("SOL") tests conducted at Carver in May 2018, these defendants, in whole and in part, without ever conducting their own investigation into the claims by the VDOE or the alleged testing irregularities, without ever talking to the alleged perpetrators of the alleged testing irregularities, upon knowing that numerous people raised questions about the veracity of the allegations made by the VDOE, and even after learning that many of the key allegations made by the VDOE rested only on hearsay, made numerous unfounded public statements which falsely called Burgess a cheater, falsely accused her of participating in a "systemic effort" to cheat at Carver, and falsely blamed her for the academic stain that now exists at Carver.
-As such, as explained herein, this conduct violates state and federal law, and Burgess now files this lawsuit to hold the defendants liable for their unlawful actions.
+1. This is an action for defamation, malicious prosecution, and violations of due process rights under the Fifth and Fourteenth Amendments to the U.S. Constitution which arises out of an alleged cheating scandal at George Washington Carver Elementary School ("Carver") in Richmond, Virginia.
+In a nutshell, after the Virginia Department of Education ("VDOE") issued a report about alleged irregularities in the Standards of

+Learning ("SOL") tests conducted at Carver in May 2018, these defendants, in whole and in part, without ever conducting their own investigation into the claims by the VDOE or the alleged testing irregularities, without ever talking to the alleged perpetrators of the alleged testing irregularities, upon knowing that numerous people raised questions about the veracity of the allegations made by the VDOE, and even after learning that many of the key allegations made by the VDOE rested only on hearsay, made numerous unfounded public statements which falsely called Alexis a cheater, falsely accused her of participating in a "systemic effort" to cheat at Carver, and falsely blamed her for the academic stain that now exists at Carver.
+Kamras even went so far as to continually push for the revocation of Alexis' teaching license, even after it became abundantly clear that the School System could not prove she did anything that justified such a revocation.
+As such, as explained herein, this conduct violates state and federal law, and Alexis now files this lawsuit to hold the defendants liable for their unlawful actions.